 “I didn’t operate in the SOF channels," one service member with multiple Middle East tours who was there said.
 “I just knew about that one big incident [the Niger ambush] in the news, and then we had our own problem and it was a big problem that didn’t really make the U.S. news for some reason.”

-The Americans who were at the Super Camp were part of a U.S. military observer group advising the UN mission.
+The Americans were part of a military observer group attached to the U.N. mission in Mali.
 Officials from that command did not respond to a request for comment.
 Troops assigned to the observer mission are not special operations forces, and their presence highlights the range of dangerous roles across Africa.